raspberrypilearning/paint-box/en/step_5.md

 `Set pen color`{:class="blockpen"} to white
 --- /hint ---
 --- hint ---
-Here are all the blocks you will need.
+Here are all the blocks you need:
 ```blocks
 set pen color to [#FFFFFF]
 when I receive [eraser v]